vt77/wirebus/README.md

 __Features:__

-* No master requered.
+* No master required.
 All devices may talk each other
 * Only one wire needed in simple mode or LVDS for long lines
 * Small footprint as about 300k
 * Collision resolving